Most leakage is quiet: the second and third touch slip when ownership and timing aren't explicit.

 Two ways to start

-If you want the lowest friction, ask for the one-pager (cadence + ownership + templates).
-If you want a sharper answer fast, book a 15-minute timing check.
+If you want something simple you can forward internally, ask for the one-pager (cadence + ownership + templates).
+If you want a quick sanity check on timing and ownership, book a 15-minute timing check.

 Conservative by design.
 Minimal lift for staff.
 Responsible outreach only.